DavyJing/T-Mobile-Hackathon-2019-Oct/README.md

 We achieved developed an Ios app called Hacktober which can use control the Ar dancer to dance when clicking the screen and choose a position for it.

+For demo: please refer to the video called "TmobileHackDancerIosApp.MP4"

 ### Reference: